Chicago18/team-4/README.md

 - `cd/directory` `pipenv shell` to activate the shell and `pipenv install` to install the dependencies.
 - Once installed everything create a super user to access the admin `python3 manage.py createsuperuser`
 - And make sure to migrate the database using this command `python3 manage.py makemigrations` & `python3 manage.py migrate`
+- install dependencies like `djang bootstrap` and `xhtmltopdf`

-Everything should be working fine and if it doesn't please refer to the documentation.
+Everything should be working fine and if it doesn't please refer to the documentation django